TheRealAnonymous008/quartz/content/Fundamental Constructs in Game Theory.md

 * A **game** is a [[Characterizing the Decision Problem|decision process]] which involves multiple players that affect the environment and each other.

 # Fundamentals
+## Strategies
 * A **pure strategy** for player $i$ is a *deterministic plan of action*.
 The set of all pure strategies of player $i$ is denoted $S_i$.
 	* Strategies are distinct from actions.
 The outcomes may be conditioned on the choice of actions but not the strategy.

   A **profile of pure strategies**, $s=(s_1,\dots, s_n)$ describes a particular combination of pure strategies chosen by all $n$ players of the game

+### Substitutes and Complements
+* A game with **strategic substitutes** is a game where the best response of one player decreases in the choice of the other.
+That is, *they mutually reinforce each other*.
+* A game with **strategic complements** is a game where the best response of one player increases the choice of the other.
+That is *they mutually offset one another*.

+## Games
 * The **normal-form game** is a tuple $(N,S,v)$
 	* A finite set of players $N = \{1,\dots, n\}$
 	* A set of actions for each player $S=\{S_1, \dots, S_n\}$